fusioncharts/dev_centre_docs/getting-started/react/percentage-calculation-using-react.md

     * The json data has been embeded as the value of the `dataSource`.

 3. Created a component to include `react-fusioncharts` component.

-This article focuses on how you can calculate the percentage of a data plot with respect to the all the data plots using React `props` object.

 4. In the above sample:
 * `dataplotrollover` event shows the percentage of the hovered plot on the page.